ivdatahub/data-consumer-api/README.md

 ## Project Structure

-- `config/`: Contains project configuration files.
 - `data/`: Stores raw data in Parquet format.
   - `BTC-USD-1705097387-00000-of-00001.parquet`: Ex: Raw data for BTC-USD quotes.
 - `notebooks/`: Contains the `data_explorer.ipynb` notebook for data exploration.
-- `app/`: Holds the project source code.
+- `etl/`: Holds the project source code.
-  - `extract.py`: Functions for data extraction.
+  - `main.py`: The  entrypoint for ETL Module
+  - `jobs/`: ETL Modules
-  - `transform.py`: Functions for data transformation.
+    - `extract/`: Module for data extraction.
+      - `ApiToParquetFile.py`: Extract API data to Parquet File and storage in /data
-  - `load.py`: Functions for data loading.
+    - `load.py`: Mobule for dynamic data loading.
-  - `logs.py`: Module for managing logs.
+      - `InsertOnDataBase`: Insert all files in dw-service
     - `main.py`: Main script of the project.
+  - `config/`: Contains project configuration files.
+    - `beam.py`: Used for get parameters and configs of Apache Beam
+    - `database.py`: Used for get parameters and configs of Datawarehouse
+  - `utils/`
+    - `logs.py`: Package for managing logs.
+    - `common.py`: Package for common tasks in the code
+    - `constants.py`: Constants used in the code

 ## How to Run